Spacetime dynamics of spinning particles - exact electromagnetic analogies

-The Dixon condition $S^{\alpha\beta}P_{\beta}=0$ amounts to computing the CM \emph{in the frame where it has zero 3-momentum}.
-This condition determines uniquely the center of mass worldline~\cite{Beigblock,Dixon1970I,DixonGRG1973}; there is no ambiguity in this case, since $P^{\alpha}$ is given in advance by (\ref{eq:Pgeneral}), and for this reason is preferred by a number of authors.
-Note that in flat spacetime the worldline specified by $S^{\alpha\beta}P_{\beta}=0$ corresponds to Mathisson's non-oscillatory solution; but in the presence of gravitational/electromagnetic field, $P^{\alpha}$ cannot in general parallel to $U^{\alpha}$ \emph{if we assume} $S^{\alpha\beta}P_{\beta}=0$ (see Eq.~(35) of~\cite{Wald et al 2010} for a general expression for $U^{\alpha}$ in terms of $P^{\alpha}$ and $S^{\alpha\beta}$).
-In the presence of an electromagnetic field it presents some counter-intuitive properties as well (see Appendix \ref{sub:The-difference-between}).
+The Tulczyjew-Dixon condition $S^{\alpha\beta}P_{\beta}=0$ amounts to computing the CM \emph{in the frame where it has zero 3-momentum}.
+This condition determines uniquely the CM worldline~\cite{Beigblock,Dixon1970I,DixonGRG1973}; there is no ambiguity in this case, since $P^{\alpha}$ is given in advance by (\ref{eq:Pgeneral}), and for this reason it is preferred by a number of authors.
+For a free particle in flat spacetime, the worldline specified by $S^{\alpha\beta}P_{\beta}=0$ corresponds to Mathisson's non-helical solution; but in the presence of gravitational/electromagnetic field, $P^{\alpha}$ cannot in general be parallel to $U^{\alpha}$ under these spin conditions (cf.~Eqs.~\eqref{eq:Momentum}, \eqref{eq:MomentumMP}, below), so the solutions do not coincide.

-The fundamental point that we want to emphasize here is that (contrary to the point of view in some literature) these two conditions, as well as others explored in~\cite{Semerak II} (including non-covariant ones such as the Corinaldesi-Papapetrou condition~\cite{Corinaldesi Papapetrou}), are equivalent descriptions of the motion of the test particle, the choice between them being a matter of convenience.
-This is one of the main points made in~\cite{Helical}.
-It is clear that for a free particle in flat spacetime the Dixon condition gives the simplest, non-degenerate, description (straightline motion); but in some more complicated systems the Pirani condition turns to be more suitable (examples are the applications in Secs. \ref{sub:Radial-Schwa}, \ref{sub:EquatorialKerr} and \ref{sub:Time-components-Static}; this is discussed in detail in Appendix \ref{sec:Spin Conditions}).
-In the case of massless particles, it has been argued in~\cite{BaylinMassless,BaylinMassless II} that the latter condition is actually the only one that can be applied.
+The fundamental point to be emphasized here is that these two conditions, as well as other reasonable conditions in the literature (such as the Corinaldesi-Papapetrou condition~\cite{Corinaldesi Papapetrou}, the ``parallel'' condition in \cite{Semerak II}, or the Newton-Wigner condition \cite{Newton-Wigner,Pryce}, used in Hamiltonian and effective field theory approaches \cite{Buonanno2009,Hanson-Regge,Steinhoffr,HergtSteinhoffSchaefer2010,Kunst2014,Porto,BakerOConnel19741975}), are, as shown explicitly in \cite{CostaNatario2014}, \emph{equivalent} descriptions of the motion of the test particle, the choice between them being a matter of convenience.

+In most of this work we will adopt the Mathisson-Pirani condition, since it is the one that leads to the exact gravito-electromagnetic analogies we use.
+If the Tulczyjew-Dixon condition is chosen instead, one still recovers the same analogies to a good approximation.
+The spin conditions, their effective differences and their suitability for the applications in this work, as well as their impact on the gravito-electromagnetic analogies, are discussed in detail in Appendix \ref{sec:Spin Conditions}.
+Therein we show that exact analogies turn out to exist for an arbitrary spin condition, only the corresponding equations are slightly more complicated.